vdeshpande-confluent/finserv-flink-workshop/lab2.md

 ![image](terraform/img/catalog-and-database-dropdown.png)

-Find all customer records for one customer and display the timestamps from when the events were ingested in the `shoe_customers` Kafka topic.
+Find all user records for one customer and display the timestamps from when the events were ingested in the `user_profiles` Kafka topic.
 ```
 SELECT id,$rowtime
-FROM shoe_customers
+FROM user_profiles
 WHERE id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
 ```
-NOTE: Check the timestamps from when the customer records were generated.
+NOTE: Check the timestamps from when the user records were generated.

-Find all orders for one customer and display the timestamps from when the events were ingested in the `shoe_orders` Kafka topic.
+Find all stock_orders for one customer and display the timestamps from when the events were ingested in the `stock_orders` Kafka topic.
 ```
-SELECT order_id, customer_id, $rowtime
+SELECT order_id, order_time,user_id, $rowtime ,
-FROM shoe_orders
+FROM stock_orders
-WHERE customer_id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
+WHERE user_id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
 ```
 NOTE: Check the timestamps when the orders were generated.
 This is important for the join operations we will do next.

 ### 3. Understand Joins
 Now, we can look at the different types of joins available.
-We will join `order` records and `customer` records.
+We will join `stock_orders` records and `user_profiles` records.

 Join orders with non-keyed customer records (Regular Join).
 Joining unbounded data streams requires Time-To-Live configuration:
 ```
 SELECT /*+ STATE_TTL('shoe_orders'='6h', 'shoe_customers'='2d') */
-order_id, shoe_orders.`$rowtime`, first_name, last_name
+order_id, stock_orders.`$rowtime`, first_name, last_name
-FROM shoe_orders
+FROM stock_orders
-INNER JOIN shoe_customers
+INNER JOIN user_profiles
-ON shoe_orders.customer_id = shoe_customers.id
+ON stock_orders.user_id = user_profiles.user_id
-WHERE customer_id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
+WHERE user_id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
 ```
 NOTE: Look at the number of rows returned.
 There are many duplicates!